 After its abandonment it was recovered during the Middle Ages in the 10th century.

 Located on the right bank of the river, it is next to where the old mouth of the river would have been.
-There are still some remains of the ancient wall.
+There are still some remains of the ancient wall that make us dream about the ancient history of Malaga.

 Not many remains have been found on Cerro Alarcón, possibly because this settlement was active for just around a century.